 Implications and future directions

 This exploratory study highlights multiple domains worth further attention for SLI educators and researchers.
 To our knowledge, this is the first longitudinal study of SLI students to take baseline cognitive and linguistic measures before the start of the training program and to relate them to performance on sign language and SLI tasks.
-We saw evidence that MR skill is implicated in not just sign language learning but also in SLI performance, as well as links between visuospatial working memory and sign language production in particular.
+We saw evidence that MR skill is implicated in not just sign language outcome measures but also in SLI performance, as well as links between visuospatial working memory and sign language production in particular.
 We see some evidence that good English skills are initially important for early BSL learning and a possible role of initial auditory WM in SLI, which should be investigated by future studies.

-Since this is still a preliminary study, we do not advocate excluding SLI program applicants at intake based on performance in any of the assessments conducted here.
+Since this is still a preliminary study, however, we do not advocate excluding SLI program applicants at intake based on performance in any of the assessments conducted here.
 As Robinson (2022) highlights, there are issues with (mostly hearing) SLI educators further restricting the pool of potential SLI students at intake, particularly when interpreter demand already exceeds supply.
-However, initial SLI aptitude testing could also help to instead highlight other related careers that do not involve SLI, which may be more appropriate for some candidates, before struggling with a lengthy degree program.
-Our results should make SLI training programmes aware of skills that would be worth tracking in their students, as well as the possibility to offer targeted practice of key skills throughout SLI training.
-Since it is now fairly established that MR skill improves in tandem with sign language learning, it is also plausible that we could speed up this process by explicitly including rotation practice on assignments, tasks or games, whether in a sign language context or not.
+Nevertheless, initial SLI aptitude testing could help to instead highlight other related careers that do not involve SLI, which may be more appropriate for some candidates, before struggling with a lengthy degree program with its associated expense.
+Future studies testing (visuospatial) cognitive skills at SLI course intake should also consider the additional stresses of assessments at interview and issues such as stereotype threat, i.e. where performance is affected by awareness of a negative stereotype about one’s social group.
+For example, women are often perceived to have poorer visuospatial skills, yet Moè and Pazzaglia (2006) found that the gender effect in MR could be negated by explicitly contradicting such stereotypes in task instructions.
+Such perceptions and stereotypes around visuospatial skills should be a consideration for aptitude testing, given that most (BSL) interpreters are women (Napier et al., 2021), as were most of the SLI students/applicants in this study.
+Regardless of initial baseline performance, our preliminary results should make SLI training programs aware of skills that would be worth tracking in their students, as well as the possibility to offer additional targeted practice of skills that are likely to improve throughout SLI training.
+Since it is now fairly well-established that MR skill improves in tandem with sign language learning, it is also plausible that we could speed up this process by explicitly including rotation practice on assignments, tasks or games, whether in a sign language context or not.
 This could be implicit practice with comprehension of sign language from different viewing angles in group or dialogue situations, where MR is likely implicated (see e.g., Watkins and Thompson, 2019).
 Alternatively, this could be explicit training using practicing gamified versions of MR tasks, like the ones used here, to try to boost performance, which should in turn feed back into signing and interpreting performance (see e.g. Passig and Eden, 2001).
 Furthermore, SLI educators can use these results to diversify the teaching and learning experience to better support students’ development in these areas.